Water Activities in Shark Bay

 - Surf Point – A sanctuary zone at the southern end of Dirk Hartog Island with good coral cover and abundant fish in shallow water making it good for snorkelling.

-- Gudrun Shipwreck – lying in about 6 metres of water about 10km north of Cape Peron in Francois Peron National Park this wreck is in a sanctuary zone and home to a stunning proliferation of marine life including spotted groper, lionfish, pilotfish, batfish, sweetlip, trevally and mackerel.
+- The wreck of the Gudrun – Lying in about 6 metres of water about 10km north of Cape Peron in Francois Peron National Park this wreck is in a sanctuary zone and home to a stunning proliferation of marine life including spotted groper, lionfish, pilotfish, batfish, sweetlip, trevally and mackerel.
 Divers are welcome to explore the wreck but be aware that currents can be very dangerous and it should only be dived on a turning tide (preferably a neap tide).
 Novice and visiting divers should dive with an experienced operator.

 Windsurfing and Kite-boarding

 Wind is one thing that Shark Bay has plenty of, a nuisance to some but not for windsurfers and kite boarders!
 These activities are becoming increasingly popular and sites like the Denham foreshore, Little Lagoon and Monkey Mia attract a small band of dedicated boarders especially in summer.